nygctech/PICASSO/README.md

 ## Usage

-You find the `PICASSO` plugin in the menu `Plugins > napari-PICASSO: PICASSO`.
+You can find the `PICASSO` plugin in the menu `Plugins > napari-PICASSO: PICASSO`.
 Select sink images that have spectral spillover from corresponding source images, then click run.

 ## Installation